Review In Brief

 Choosing the QM2 Balcony room that’s right for you

 Queen Mary 2 is the worlds biggest luxury ocean liner.
 In fact she measures 340 m / 1,132 ft in length.
-Choosing a Balcony room in the best location is largely a matter of personal preference.
+So choosing a Balcony cabin in the best location is largely a matter of personal preference.
 For instance, cabins aft are closer to the Queens Room, Britannia Restaurant and the rear-facing pools.
 While mid-ship cabins have easy access to the new Carinthia Lounge, Grand Lobby and Kings Court.
-Forward rooms are nearer the theatres and the famous Commodores Club.
+In contrast, forward QM2 balcony cabin are nearer the theatres and the famous Commodores Club.

 Most decks have Balcony rooms from bow to stern, but for a greater sense of exclusivity we recommend selecting one of the ten Queen Mary 2 Balcony rooms on deck 12.
-These are some of the best balcony cabins on QM2.
-They are all located forward and share the floor with a relatively small number of Britannia Balcony Club rooms.
+In fact these are some of the best QM2 balcony cabins, because they are all located forward and share the floor with a relatively small number of Britannia Balcony Club rooms.
 As a result there’s less activity and noise in the corridors.

 Comfortable living space